Patrick14Trani/MOTW-Character-Creator/Characters/Colored Beasts/Lucas.md

 # Lucas

 ## Description
 Lucas is the smallest of the group, somewhat of the child.
-He shines a vibrant yellow that is near impossible to miss
+He shines a vibrant yellow that is near impossible to miss.
+Born on [[Hearth]].

 ## Background
 The yellow [[Colored Beast]] and supposed god over the peole of [[Adastan]].
 Lucas often instead of being around his people would be tailing [[Ramu]].
 He would help him consume some of his sacrafices and although he didn't agree with Ramu's way of leading, he didn't know any better himself